 Undergraduates who earn their intervention specialist licenses work with students who have:

-- Mild to moderate disabilities — mental retardation, specific learning disabilities, challenging behaviors and more
+- Mild to moderate disabilities — cognitive impairments, specific learning disabilities, challenging behaviors and more

-- Moderate to intensive disabilities — physical disabilities, mental retardation, autism, significant emotional/behavioral issues and more
+- Moderate to intensive disabilities — physical disabilities, cognitive impairments, autism, significant emotional/behavioral issues and more

 Special Education Intervention Specialist - Grades K-12 Bachelor's Degree Highlights